 The \$500,000 Maximum Account Balance is based on the aggregate market value of the Account(s) for a Beneficiary and not on the aggregate Contributions made to the Account(s).
-Contributions cannot be made to any Account for a Beneficiary if the aggregate Account balance, including the proposed Contributions, for that Beneficiary (including all Program Accounts for the same Beneficiary and any accounts under other Illinois Section 529 Programs, including the Bright Directions Advisor-Guided 529 College Savings Program and College Illinois!, regardless of Account Owner) would exceed the Maximum Account Balance.
+Contributions cannot be made to any Account for a Beneficiary if the aggregate Account balance, including the proposed Contributions, for that Beneficiary (including all Program Accounts for the same Beneficiary and any accounts under other Illinois Section 529 Programs, including the Bright Directions Advisor-Guided 529 College Savings Program and College Illinois!, regardless of Account Owner, and including any Illinois First Steps account) would exceed the Maximum Account Balance.
 The Treasurer will periodically review and may adjust the Maximum Account Balance.